-When a judge in a national court has doubts as to the exact scope of a European directive or regulation or questions the compatibility of national legislation with the European statute from which it is derived, the judge has opportunity to ask a question to the Court of Justice of the European Union.
+When a judge in a national court has doubts as to the exact scope of a European directive or regulation or questions the compatibility of

 There is only one Court of Justice for the European Union, located in Luxembourg.
 It is the sole authority to interpret a directive or European regulation.
 In principle, all lawyers are admitted to plead before the Court.
 However, it is recommended to hire someone with some experience of this specific procedure.